 Joe is a second year in the College of Arts and Sciences at the University of Virginia.
 He is currently in the process of obtaining a B.S. in Biology, and hopes to pursue an M.D. or M.D.-Ph.D post-graduation.
 Joe is particularly interested in bioethical arguments surrounding medical and laboratory research, the pharmaceutical industry, and treatment of patients suffering from mental illness.
 Apart from being a staff editor, Joe also works as an undergraduate researcher in the Parichy Lab, attempting to better understand development and regeneration in Danio rerio, and currently volunteers at the University of Virginia Hospital.

 Morgan is a fourth year in the College of Arts and Sciences pursuing a B.Sc. in Chemistry with Specialization in Biochemistry and a minor in Bioethics.
-She is interested in how medical research discoveries together with novel social issues influence public policy, transform the landscape of healthcare, and spark critical ethical discussions around the world.
-Morgan is currently a member of Landers Lab in the Chemistry Department at the University of Virginia; she studies the detection of infectious pathogens using microfluidic technology with the aim of developing an innovative tool for clinical diagnostics.
-Outside of research, Morgan is a TA for Organic Chemistry Lab, serves on the executive board for the National Society of Collegiate Scholars at the University of Virginia, and spends time volunteering with Habitat for Humanity of Greater Charlottesville and other branches near home in the Shenandoah Valley.
+She is interested in how biomedical research and novel clinical discoveries intersect public health and policy to advocate for social justice, health equity, and the moral imperative in the modern world.
+Morgan is currently a member of Landers Lab in the Chemistry Department at the University of Virginia; she studies microfluidic technology with the aim of developing innovative tools for clinical and forensic diagnostics.
+Outside of research, Morgan is the Chapter President of the National Society of Collegiate Scholars at the University of Virginia and spends time volunteering with Habitat for Humanity of Greater Charlottesville and other branches near home in the Shenandoah Valley.